ibm-cloud-docs/power-iaas/network-architecture-former.md

 * All appliance features are customer-managed.

-* By using the IBM Cloud UI, CLI, or API, you can select your VLANs, and hence, the associated subnets, that you want to associate with your gateway appliance.
+* By using the IBM Cloud GUI, CLI, or API, you can select your VLANs, and hence, the associated subnets, that you want to associate with your gateway appliance.
 Associating a VLAN with a gateway appliance reroutes (or trunks) that VLAN and all of its subnets to your appliance, giving you control over filtering, forwarding, and protection.

 * A gateway appliance is attached to two nonremovable transit VLANs, one each for your public and private networks.